 You must produce records or extracts from the records when asked to do.
 Generally, you must also make the records available to safety representatives and safety committees on request for inspection.

 Employers, the self-employed and employees all have a responsibility to ensure the safety of premises, equipment and the working environment under the Health and Safety at Work Act.
-Business-owners need to protect, as far as possible, anyone who comes to their business premises, not just employees, but also visitors, contractors and customers.
+Basically, you need to protect, as far as possible, anyone who comes to your business premises, not just employees, but also visitors, contractors and customers.
 Everyone else also needs to be aware of their responsibilities and make sure the working environment is as safe as possible.
 You must provide free health and safety training for your workers so they know what hazards and risks they may face and how to deal with them.